Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 Pros:

-1. It\'s fast
+1. It's fast
 2.  the service is always available

 Cons:

-3. You can\'t change the service without recompiling
+3. You can't change the service without recompiling

 - Configure it at runtime:

 This is what most people do in enterprise business software:

-We can put everything in a configuration file that\'s loaded at runtime.
+We can put everything in a configuration file that's loaded at runtime.

 Pros: